 Are you looking for beautiful fall mums that will last?
 Do you want a family-friendly experience?
 Come to Cline’s Nursery this weekend with your family and stop by to see our large selection of beautiful fall mums.
-Cline’s Nursery is excited to offer a pumpkin patch in Western NC which is worth exploring on a day trip or a fall weekend adventure.
-Our Western NC pumpkin patch is definitely worth the trip, and make sure you have a comfortable pair of shoes and your camera ready to take some perfect Instagram photos!
-We also have tons of beautiful fall mums for you to choose from.
+In the Fall, Cline’s Nursery also offers a pumpkin patch in Shelby NC which is worth exploring on a day trip or a fall weekend adventure.
+Make sure you have a comfortable pair of shoes and your camera ready to take some perfect Instagram photos!
 You can enjoy a variety of fun-filled events at our pumpkin patch in western NC.
 You may want to decorate your front porch with mums and pumpkins for Fall or surprise a friend with the perfect gift.

 Learn How to Care for Fall Mums

 Fall mums are increasingly popular.
 They seem to put everyone in spirit of Fall.
 Available in various shapes and colors, mums are the top choice for a showy flower that blooms bright for weeks.
 They are perfect as potted plants or a colorful addition to a garden bed.
 They are great additions to a cheerful and organic ambiance.
 Mums are everywhere during the fall season.
 They are relatively easy to maintain, not expensive, and there are many types, sizes, and colors to choose from.

 However, these wonderful autumn plants can deteriorate in a few weeks if not looked after properly.
 Even though they are pretty easy to care for, reasonably affordable, and last all season.
 Here are the top tips to keep your mums blooming until winter sets in.